-Although the Missouri Statute does not require the body to do so, it shall maintain a list of all persons who request notice of "all meetings" of the public governmental body and its committees.
+Although the Missouri statute does not require the body to do so, it shall maintain a list of all persons who request notice of "all meetings" of the public governmental body and its committees.
 Such request may include simply a request for the notice and tentative agenda, or may include a request for the preparatory packet also.
 A deposit may be requested to be posted in advance when such a request is made, and such request shall be honored as long as the deposit continues to cover the costs.
+This office also sends out electronic notes of public council meetings nearly one week in advance of the actual meetings.